 SOMEWHERE ONLY WE KNOW

 Hawking explains that The Lamp Post was built by the Dharma Initiative over an area of intense electromagnetic activity in order to find the Island.
 They had apparently gathered "proof" that the Island existed, but didn't know how to reach it.
 At some point after the station had been completed, "a very clever fellow" realized that by way of a series of exceedingly nerdy equations and a Foucault pendulum, they could figure out where the Island could be found at certain points in time in the future.
-As we've long suspected, the Island is also on an electromagnetic hot-spot and is continually moving.

 The obvious question is: who's the "clever fellow"?
 (I'm calling him "CF" from here on out.)
 While my knee-jerk reaction was "Daniel Faraday," after thinking about it for a while I'm not entirely positive that theory could work.
 Here's why: the CF must be someone who would've been around in the outside world before Dharma landed on the Island in the 1970s.